rhit-lopezmo/xtern-hackathon-2025-team-3/README.md

 - must have Go v1.24.4 or greater installed on your system (probably could be lower since it's pretty backwards compatible)
   - https://go.dev/doc/install

+NOTE: if you are running on Windows we recommend you run this in WSL

 ### To run:
 1) Copy the `.example-env` file in `backend/` and rename it to `.env`
 2) In the `.env` file, set the `OPENAI_API_KEY` to your api key